11 Ways to Start Cooking Lamb

 You might not usually buy lamb at the butcher counter, but it’s worth a second look.
-Don’t miss out on these other meats you didn’t know you could ask your butcher for.
+(Don’t miss out on these other meats you didn’t know you could ask your butcher for, either).
 Lamb can be ground for burgers or cooked bone-in, baked or grilled, boldly spiced or delicately herbed.
-The best methods for cooking lamb have been perfected by home cooks around the world.
+We introduce you to some of the best ways to cook lamb in your own kitchen.

-One of the most popular ways to cook lamb, Shepherd’s pie might be the most well-known lamb dish here, most likely because it originated in the United Kingdom.
+One of the most popular ways to cook lamb, Shepherd’s pie originated in the United Kingdom.
 It traditionally consists of ground lamb cooked in a rich gravy with vegetables like onions, peas, celery and carrots, and it’s topped with creamy mashed potatoes (or creamy mashed parsnips).
 Test your knowledge with these unusual shepherd’s pie facts.

 Kibbeh is a Middle Eastern dish made of ground lamb, bulgur and onions flavored with warm spices like cinnamon, nutmeg, cloves and allspice.
 (See what spices will boost your mood!)
 Its preparation can range from baking to boiling or deep-frying.
 Kibbeh is often shaped like little footballs, but can also be formed into round balls or patties.